cloud-gov/pages-core/README.md

     ```
     The organization will need to grant access to federalist, which can be done during:
       * a first-time login with your GitHub credentials
-      * in the Settings -> Applications -> federalist view in your GitHub Account
+      * in the [Authorized OAuth Apps](https://github.com/settings/applications) tab in Settings -> Applications -> federalist view in your GitHub Account
-1. Type `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` in terminal.
+1. Paste `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` into your terminal window.
-1. Visit https://login.fr.cloud.gov/passcode to get a one time passcode.
+1. Visit https://login.fr.cloud.gov/passcode to get a Temporary Authentication Code.
-1. Enter your passcode back into terminal.
+1. Paste this code into the terminal, and hit the return key.
+(For security purposes, the code won't be rendered in the terminal.)
 1. Type `cf apps`.
 1. Type `cf env federalist-staging` to get environment variables.
-1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
-    - `access_key_id`
-    - `bucket`
-    - `secret_access_key`
 1. Find the section in the listing of environment variables for SQS and look for the following values and paste those values into the SQS section in your `local.js` file.
     - `FEDERALIST_AWS_BUILD_KEY` is `accessKeyId`
     - `FEDERALIST_SESSION_SECRET` is `secretAccessKey`
     - `FEDERALIST_SQS_QUEUE` is `queue`
+1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
+Leave the `region` value as `'us-gov-west-1'`.
+    - `access_key_id`
+    - `secret_access_key`
+    - `bucket`
 1. Run `docker-compose build`.
 1. Run `docker-compose run app yarn && docker-compose run app yarn build` to install dependencies and build the app initially.
 1. Run `docker-compose up` to start the development environment.
 You should now be able to see Federalist running at http://localhost:1337/.
 Local file changes will cause the server to restart and/or the front end bundles to be rebuilt.